skcc321/bird_migration/README.md

 # BirdMigration
 Let's assume you have 3 pending migrations with no order.

- Status   Migration ID    Migration Name
+ Status   Migration ID    Migration Name\n
 --------------------------------------------------
    up     20181029224028  Create users down    20181029224048  Create add surname to users